fzyzcjy/flutter_smooth/website/docs/design/infra/rasterizer-queue/remove-jank.md

 So, if we count the numbers, there are 3N janks in the first row (where N is the number of slightly missing deadline), and only 1 jank in the second row.

+## Drawback analysis

 The drawback is that, the latency is increased by one frame, until the end of current frame chain (such as when animation finally finishes).
 However, when scrolling or touching, this seems better than having a large annoying jump in the UI - which is directly perceptible by human eyes easily.
 My test mobile phone has intrinsic (i.e. OS/hardware constraints) touch event latency of about 100ms, so adding 16ms to it looks almost non-distinguishable.
-Of course, if someone is developing a game, having low latency may be more important.
+Of course, if someone is developing a game, having low latency may be more important, though a game with dropped frames also looks non optimial.

+## Remarks

 The same analysis also holds for any "latency changes from 2 to 3 to 2" scenario.
 For example, the "latency being 3" may last for more than one frame (contrary to the figure), with flutter_smooth.